POL - 30.01.14 Special Events

 1. Purpose

-The purpose of this rule is to outline the guidelines for hosting special events at North Carolina Central University (NCCU).
-The University Events Center is the clearinghouse for the acquisition of temporary space for events on the campus of NCCU.
-In keeping with the University’s mission, this office seeks to serve and enhance the educational, cultural and social opportunities through arranging for space usage on a free or “at-cost” basis for administrators, faculty, staff, and registered student organizations, as well as for profit and non-profit community organizations.
-NCCU does not practice or condone discrimination in any form on the grounds of race, color, national origin, religion, sex or disability.
-The facilities will be made available to users in the most economical and efficient manner possible.
-In addition, the University Events Center serves as a resource to the entire university, providing expertise and guidance in the planning and implementation of events hosted by individual colleges, departments and other campuses.
+The purpose of this policy is to outline the guidelines for hosting special events at North Carolina Central University (NCCU).
+Events and Conference Services is the clearinghouse for the rental and utilization of space for events on the campus of NCCU.
+In keeping with the University's mission, this office seeks to serve and enhance the educational, cultural, and social opportunities through arranging for space usage on a free or "at-cost" basis for administrators, faculty, staff, and registered student organizations, as well as for profit and non-profit community organizations.
+NCCU does not practice or condone discrimination in any form on the grounds of race, color, national origin, religion, sex, or disability.
+In addition, Events & Conference Services serves as a resource to the entire university, providing expertise and guidance in the planning and implementation of events hosted by individual colleges, departments, faculty/staff, registered student organizations, and external clients.

 2. Scope

-This rule applies to all university and non-university groups using NCCU facilities or grounds.
+This policy applies to all university and non-university groups using NCCU facilities or grounds.

 3. Facilities Use Request Process

-3.1 The R25 database is a central repository for all campus facility information used to schedule campus facilities for all special events for registered student organizations, faculty and administrative staff.
-Information about facility/space, room features, capacity, layouts, pictures, space categories, outdoor venues, organizations, contacts, resources, and scheduled events is stored in the R25 database.
+3.1 1910 Booking is a central repository for all campus facility information used to schedule campus facilities for all special events for individual colleges, departments, faculty/staff, registered student organizations, and external clients.
+Information about facility/space, room features, capacity, layouts, pictures, space categories, outdoor venues, organizations, contacts, resources, and scheduled events is stored in the 1910 Booking database.

-3.3 Any faculty, staff, administrative employee and current officer or advisor of a registered organization that has a valid My EOL username and password can submit an online request for space, resources and services via FACES.
-All requests for campus facilities must be submitted via FACES.
-Each user must review and accept NCCU’s rules before being allowed to successfully login.
+3.3 Any faculty, staff, administrative employee and president or on campus advisor of a registered organization that has a valid My EOL username and password can submit an online request for space, resources, and services via 1910 Booking.
+All requests for campus facilities must be submitted via 1910 Booking.
+Each user must review and accept NCCU's rules in the checkout of the reservation request in 1910 Booking.

-3.4 FACES receives the request and determines the appropriate space for the event.
-If a specific space has been requested, that space will be assigned if it is available for the stated date and time.
-Space is assigned as available on a first come, first served basis.
+3.4 Once the event is submitted in 1910 Booking, the appropriate Event Coordinator and Building Manager will receive the request and determine the appropriate space for the event.
+If a specific space has been requested, that space will be assigned if it is available for the stated date, time, and if staffing is available to support the event.
+Space is assigned as being available on a first-come, first-served basis.

-3.5 FACES sends requests to the supervisor of the requested facility to ensure that the facility is available for the requested date.
+3.5 1910 Booking sends requests to the Building Manager of the requested facility to ensure that the facility is available for the requested date.

-3.6 The Office of Special Events receives the supervisor’s approval or denial and posts the outcome in the database.
+3.6 The Events & Conference Services office receives the Building Manager’s approval or denial and updates the status of the event in the reservation request in 1910 Booking.

 4. Available Space

-4.1 Common Space is identified as spaces on campus most often requested by NCCU registered student organizations, faculty and staff.
-Common space includes conference rooms, multipurpose space, auditoriums, atriums, gymnasium space, bowling alley, patios, and outdoor spaces such as George Street, Track Field, etc. Complete information about common space is searchable, and can be reserved, in FACES.
+4.1 Multi-Purpose room is identified as spaces on campus most often requested by NCCU registered student organizations, faculty, and staff.
+Multi-Purpose rooms include conference rooms, auditoriums, atriums, gymnasium space, and patios.
+Complete information about common space is searchable and can be reserved in 1910 Booking.

-4.2 Deans’ conference rooms are searchable in FACES, but are only available to Deans of their designated space.
+4.2 Office rooms are searchable in 1910 Booking but are only available to the departments of their designated space.

-4.4 Special Classrooms are identified as spaces such as, but not limited to, the Chemistry Lab, Computer Lab, and the Biotech Lab, which are not available for reserved use.
+4.3 Special Classrooms and Areas for Research and Clinic are identified as spaces, such as, but not limited to the Biology Labs, the Chemistry Labs, Computer Labs, Biotech Labs, Fab Lab, and all research and clinic spaces, which are not available for reserved use.

-4.5 Outdoor Venues are identified as external spaces on campus, including, but not limited to, George Street and the Greek Bowl.
+4.4 Outdoor Spaces are identified as external spaces on campus, including, but not limited to, Annie Day Bowl, Ruffin Amphitheatre, Brant Street, Chidley Green, NCCU Student Center Patio, Campus Community Garden, and the Greek Bowl.

 5. Types of Events

-5.1 Simple events, which require little to no logistical support, must be submitted 10 days prior to the scheduled event.
+5.1 Events with less than 100 people, must be submitted 14 business days prior to the scheduled event.

-5.2 Major events must be submitted at a minimum of 30 days prior to the proposed event date.
+5.2 Events with more than 100 people must be submitted at a minimum of 30 business days prior to the proposed event date.
 Major events are identified as events that require extensive logistical needs including, but not limited to, staging and sound/light equipment, campus security, musical performance, theatrical productions, venues holding more than 250 people and events requesting multiple spaces.

 6. Insurance Policy